esp8266/Arduino/README.md

 Currently the library only works on STA interface, AP interface is not supported.
 See attached example and library README file for details.

+#### Servor ####

+This library exposes the ability to control RC(hobby) servo motors.
+It will support upto 24 servos on any available output pin.
+By defualt the first 12 servos will use Timer0 and currently this will not interfere with any other support.
+Servos counts above 12 will use Timer1 and features that use it will be effected.
+While many RC servo motors will accept the 3.3v IO data pin from a esp8266, most will not be able to run off 3.3v and will require another power source that matches their specifications.
+Make sure to connect the grounds between the esp8266 and the servo motor power supply.

 #### Other libraries (not included with the IDE)

 Libraries that don't rely on low-level access to AVR registers should work well.
 Here are a few libraries that were verified to work: